Spending a lot of time isolated due to remote work, sickness, or choice? Here’s a healthy perspective to help you maintain your mental health.

 3 – Stay connected: Feeling a sense of social connection can help keep you mentally healthy .
 In the age of technology, there are many ways to stay connected via technology like videoconference, email, and social media.
 You don’t need to be alone if the social mood strikes you; simply video calling a family member or friend to chat can have a profound effect on your well-being.

 4 – Use online tools/resources: Online tools are becoming increasingly popular for managing mental health.
-Mobile apps (like Brain Manager or Odyssey, hotlines, and telemedicine are all supporting people virtually, offering a new avenue for getting help when you need it.
+Mobile apps like RxWell, hotlines, and telemedicine are all supporting people virtually, offering a new avenue for getting help when you need it.
 Knowing that these tools are available can be half the battle when trying to get assistance in times of need.

 5 – Exercise: Researchers have found that aerobic exercise, like jogging and walking, can improve mental health by reducing depression, anxiety, and negative moods .
 Get moving to drive away the blues and boost your physical wellness at the same time!
 Exercise can also help with stress management, self-esteem, and social withdrawal .
 If you find yourself stuck in a thought loop, try practicing a healthy activity—like yoga—or taking a short jog around the neighborhood.
 Some movement can break down toxic thought patterns and shine light on new opportunities and perspectives!